-The Assurance and Compliance function conducts annual risk-based audits and reviews based on a plan agreed with senior management, the Board Audit and Financial Risk Committee and the Board Health, Safety and Sustainability Committee.
+The Assurance and Compliance function conducts annual risk-based audits and reviews based on a plan agreed with senior management, the Audit and Financial Risk Committee and the Health, Safety and Sustainability Committee.
 The Head of Assurance and Compliance has access to all members of the management team and the right to seek information and explanations from any staff member or contractor.

-The Head of Assurance and Compliance is independent of the external auditor, with unfettered access to the Chair of the Board Audit and Financial Risk Committee, including regular private meetings.
-The Head of Assurance and Compliance is also required to attend and report at the Board Audit and Financial Risk Committee and the Board Health, Safety and Sustainability Committee meetings.
-The Assurance and Compliance function is itself reviewed by external consultants on a five-year cycle.
-The Board Audit and Financial Risk Committee reviews the performance of the Head of Assurance and Compliance and approves his/her appointment and termination.
+The Head of Assurance and Compliance is independent of the external auditor, with unfettered access to the Chair of the Audit and Financial Risk Committee, including regular private meetings.
+The Head of Assurance and Compliance is also required to attend and report at the Audit and Financial Risk Committee and the Health, Safety and Sustainability Committee meetings.
+The Assurance discipline is itself reviewed by external consultants on a five-year cycle.
+The Audit and Financial Risk Committee reviews the performance of the Head of Assurance and Compliance and approves his/her appointment and termination.
 (Recommendation 7.3)